FredMunene/eth-safari_2.0/THREAT_MODEL.md

 - Bind QR payloads to participant wallet/signature and require server verification before accepting.
 - Store hashed tokens or encrypt at rest; display QR only through authenticated portal.

-**Status:** Mitigated — ops proxy now mints attestations with `aqua-js-sdk` and marks activity logs as verified when hashes are recorded.
+**Status:** Mitigated — ops proxy now delegates attestation minting to a Node service, and activity logs are marked verified when that service returns hashes.

 ### T-003: Attestation Spoofing
 **Description:**